πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 #include <sys/socket.h> // socket(), connect(), send(), recv()

-Note: these headers work on Linux/macOS.
-On Windows use winsock2.h.
+Note: these headers are for Linux and macOS.
+On Windows, use winsock2.h.

 Socket API Flow (Client Side)